szaffarano/RF24SensorNet/README.md

 it to retrieve the status of all devices attached to a node, and use it to set the node's RF24Network address.

+Temperature devices are currently read-only.

+Note that temperature and humidity readings are passed around on the RF24Network as integers, multiplied by 10.
+15.6 degrees will be represented in the packet as `156`, and 43.5% humidity as `435`.

 The library is currently a fair bit heavier than it really needs to be - it'll run on ATtiny processors, but some juggling might be required to get a sketch in to their 8KB of flash.
 Optimizing code size and rearranging to